evert/evert.github.com/_posts/2016/2016-03-22-npm-revoke-breaks-the-build.md

-While you can say that the original author was not very nice to do this as a protest, and without warning, I think it highlights a larger underlying problems that exist not just in the NPM ecosystem:
+While you can say that the original author was not very nice to do this as a protest, and without warning, I think it highlights a larger underlying problems, in not just NPM but also other packaging systems:

-* External authors of packages you depend on must be trustworthy.
+* We're currently relying on the trustworthiness and ethics of many package authors.
-* Package repositories such as NPM, Packagist, etc, must be trusted.
+* Package repositories are a critical piece of our infrastructure.

 Both are single points of failure for a lot of projects, except the few that actually commit their `node_modules`, `vendor`, etc directories to